humungus-gungi/bootyquest/README.md

 - 60% of spice profits to go to the Pike Syndicate
 - After some discussion, Fen leaves the room
 - 1 light side point used to ensure that an interface is present
-- Kazgan using Misdirect to hide Ohesha hacking in from a guard
+- Kasgan using Misdirect to hide Ohesha hacking in from a guard
 	+ Rolled 1 dark side point, used anyway for +1 conflict
 	+ Ohesha does get into a computer terminal, but **it is encrypted** (1 dark side point used)
 	+ Ohesha failed, 2 failures